-OTB has dedicated staff at four hospital-based, Collection Centres across Ontario.
-At each centre, OTB provides a Principal Investigator with operating funds and establishes contractual obligations for funded staff to execute a common set of standard operating procedures.
+OTB has dedicated staff at four hospital-based Collection Centres across Ontario.
+At each Centre, OTB provides a Principal Investigator with operating funds and establishes contractual obligations for funded staff to execute a common set of standard operating procedures.
 Each Collection Centre has a Local Management Committee, a clinical research coordinator, and a pathologists' assistant.

-OICR was established as a prescribed person under the Personal Health Information Protection Act, 2004 (PHIPA) for its activities associated with the OTB.
-As a Prescribed Person, OICR in respect of the OTB, has particular rights and obligations under the Act to collect, use, and disclose PHI for the purposes of compiling and maintaining a registry for the storage of donated tissues.
+OICR was established as a prescribed person under the Personal Health Information Protection Act, 2004 ("PHIPA" or the "Act") for its activities associated with OTB.
+As a Prescribed Person, OICR in respect of OTB, has particular rights and obligations under the Act to collect, use, and disclose PHI for the purposes of compiling and maintaining a registry for the storage of donated tissues.
+Every three years, OICR in respect of OTB, submits this report to the Information and Privacy Commissioner/Ontario for its review.
+Any recommendations stemming from such review are considered and implemented by OICR.
+The status of the OICR 2017 Prescribed Person Triennial Review Recommendations may be found in Appendix A.